List of Wandsworth organisations that are helping out around Covid-19.

 St Michael's Wandsworth Common

-Currently we are collecting food and supplies and arranging weekly drop offs as well as shopping and prescription runs through our staff team and some volunteers.
+Currently we are collecting food and supplies and arranging drop offs for elderly people in our partnership with Regenerate-RISE.
+We can help with shopping and prescription runs through volunteers.
+We run worship services on Zoom and prayer through the week.

 020 7924 3450 or 07970 259580 or via email at email@example.com